Xceptance/xlt-documentation/content/en/load-testing/How-Tos/master-controller-cheatsheet.md

 cd <XLT>\bin
 >>./mastercontroller.cmd --help
 ```
-- This would make a load test run in [non-interactive mode](../310-test-execution/#non-interactive-mode-scripted-commands), executing commands automatically in combination with [embedded mode](../310-test-execution/#embedded-mode).
+- This would make a load test run in [auto mode](../../manual/310-test-execution/#auto-mode), executing commands automatically in combination with [embedded mode](../../manual/310-test-execution/#embedded-mode).
 ```powershell
 cd <XLT>\bin
 >>./mastercontroller.cmd -auto -embedded -comment "Test Run"
 ```

 ## List of Command Options
-- `-auto` is to be used for running a load test in [non-interactive mode](../310-test-execution/#non-interactive-mode-scripted-commands).
+- `-auto` is to be used for running a load test in [auto mode](../../manual/310-test-execution/#auto-mode).

 - `-c <commandList>` or `--commands <commandList>` will execute commands in a comma-separated list, in the specified order and then quit. `abort`, `upload`,`report`,`start`, `download` are the supported commands that may be used.